UoLCompSoc/Lectures/2015-2016/Lecture_One.md

 ---

 ### ls
-This command lists the files/directories that are contained in the present working directory.
+This command lists the contents of the present working directory.
 If you run this command in your terminal now, it should print something similar to:

+Example:
 ```console
 $ls
 ./